keuperj/ZumiWorld/README.md

 Details on the server, remote access and camera infrastructure.

 ### Web-Proxy for remote Zumi access to *Jupyter*
+In the default setting, users have to connect to Zumi's Wifi and the connect via browser in order to run code on the Zumi.
+In our lab setting, we wanted to centralize the access to multiple Zumis via a single web-interface runnig on a lab server.
+This setting even allows remote live access to all of our Zumis from anywhere via browser - a feature we use for remote teaching in the lab during *Corona*... [***Details here***]()

 ### Remote Procedure Calls
 Since the compute capacity of Zumi's *Rasberry Pi-Zero* is quite limited, it can be very usefull to only use the *Pi* as slave for sensors and actors and remote control the Zumi.
 This allows to run compute intesive algorithmens, like deep learning, on external compute ressources.
 See our [***Zumi-RPC***](https://github.com/keuperj/Zumi-rpc) sub-project.

 ### Zumi Dashboard
-In another sub-project, we are working on a custom web [DashBoard](https://github.com/keuperj/Zumi-rpc), wich allows interactive control and live sensor reads of the Zumis.
+In another sub-project, we are working on a custom web [***DashBoard***](https://github.com/keuperj/Zumi-rpc), wich allows interactive control and live sensor reads of the Zumis.

 ## Zumi Hacks
 Hacks, workarrounds and solutions beyond the official Zumi documentation